rodneymanor/Gen-C-A/docs/app-architecture-unification.md

 4. **Explicit environment manifests.** Capture required environment variables (RapidAPI keys, Gemini, Firebase credentials) in a typed schema that runs on boot for both local and production builds.
 Fail fast when configuration is incomplete.
 5. **Incremental, testable slices.** Ship consolidation in small phases with automated smoke tests per route so beginners can validate each step before proceeding.

+## Current Focus (Phase 2 slices)
+- Chrome Extension endpoints: unified behind `apps/backend/src/routes/extension.ts`.
+Traffic now routes via the serverless catch‑all proxy (`api/[...path].ts`) or an optional Vercel rewrite.
+- Video ingest parity: all `api/video/*` Next handlers removed in favor of catch‑all; dev proxy remains until parity is validated, then we’ll drop JSON fallbacks in `server.js`.
+- OpenAPI coverage: extended from Scripts to Notes + Collections (list, update, move/copy/delete) and Videos (collection listing, add‑to‑collection).
+Generated client used by hooks and services.

 ## Recommended migration roadmap

 ### Phase 0 – Stabilize environments